- Get Support

 - Contact Us

-Whilst at Mike Jackson House, Craig attended an ‘Introduction to Mountain Skills Adventure Training Course’ which inspired him to seek employment opportunities that involved working outdoors - a environment he feels happy and relaxed in - and in 2016, he also joined Walking With The Wounded's annual flagship event, the Cumbrian Challenge, in the Lake District.
+During his time at Mike Jackson House, Craig attended an ‘Introduction to Mountain Skills Adventure Training’ course.
+This inspired him to seek employment that involved the outdoors and in 2016, he joined WWTW’s annual flagship event, the #CumbrianChallenge that takes place in the Lake District.

-Craig now feels more positive about his future.
+Craig now feels more positive and confident about the future.